 #5 Warm and cold colours

-Have a look at the colour wheel and draw an imaginary line over yellow and purple.
-On one side are the warm colours, with reddish-orange as warmest and on the other side are the cold colours with greenish-blue as the coldest one.
+Look at the colour wheel and draw an imaginary line over yellow and purple.
+On one side are the warm colours, with reddish-orange as the warmest and on the other side are the cold colours with greenish-blue as the coldest one.

 Medieval painters already knew that the use of warm and cold colours was a way of suggesting depth, the atmospheric perspective.